North Adams, Massachusetts: Early history

 North Adams was also the headquarters for building the Hoosac Tunnel starting in 1851 and completed in 1874, adding an east–west connection to Boston and Albany to the existing 1842 rail connection to New York.
 Prior to that time, inter-regional travel was limited to weekly stagecoaches from Albany and Greenfield.

 Downtown in 1860, Oliver Arnold and Company was established with the latest equipment for printing cloth.
 Large government contracts to supply fabric for the Union Army helped the business prosper.
 During the next four decades, Arnold Print Works became one of the world's leading manufacturers of printed textiles.
 It also became the largest employer in North Adams, with some 3,200 workers by 1905.
 Despite decades of success, falling cloth prices and the lingering effects of the Great Depression forced the company to close its Marshall Street operation in 1942 and consolidate at smaller facilities in Adams.

 Sprague Electric

 Later that year, the Sprague Electric Company bought the former print works site.
 Sprague physicists, chemists, electrical engineers, and skilled technicians were called upon by the U.S. government during World War II to design and manufacture crucial components of advanced weapons systems, including the atomic bomb.

 With state-of-the-art equipment, Sprague was a major research and development center, conducting studies on electricity and semi-conducting materials.
-After the war, its products were used in the launch systems for Gemini moon missions, and by 1966 Sprague employed 4,137 workers in a community of 18,000.
+After the war, its products were used in the launch systems for NASA's Gemini missions, and by 1966 Sprague employed 4,137 workers in a community of 18,000.
 From the post-war years to the mid-1980s, Sprague produced electrical components for the booming consumer electronics market, but competition from abroad led to declining sales and, in 1985, the company closed operations on Marshall Street.
 Its closure devastated the local economy.
 Unemployment rates rose and population declined.